Recent Posts

 When we judge the fruit of our church, we do it in view of what man is able to accomplish.
 It is hard for men, on their own, to go to church every Sunday, to stay married, to get involved with non-profit groups and donate their time, to witness for God, &c.
 If we judge our local churches by this standard, then some of them will look bad and some of them will look good.
 Some will have very little fruit, and some will have much fruit.

 However, if we judge things by God’s standard, things look quite a bit different.
 If we were acting by His power, we would expect our lives to be transformed into holy, righteous living sacrafices.
 We would expect much power in our witnessing, so that souls were saved.
 We would expect much power in overcoming sin, so that our sins would be peeling back like layers off an onion.
-We would expect church fellowship to be a miraculous event so that church would last all week in love and that Sunday morning would be the colossal climax of that week lived in love and fellowship with the brethren.
-We would expect men to give freely of all of their time, talents, and treasure, limiting their giving only with what love required men to hold back.
-If we judge our local churches by this standard, things look much different.
-We become local bodies that have almost no fruit.
+We would expect church fellowship to be a miraculous event so that church would last all week in love and that Sunday morning would be the colossal crescendo of that week lived in love and fellowship with the brethren.
+We would expect men to give freely of all of their time, talents, and treasure, limiting their giving only with what love required them to hold back.
+If we judge our local churches and ourselves by this standard, things look much different.
+We become a people that have almost no fruit.

 So which should it be?
 Should we judge ourselves and our churches by the fruit that man is able to produce, or by the fruit that only God almighty is able to produce?
 John 15:5 should make the answer to that question obvious.